 Beyond Passwords: Better Security Using Web Authentication API

-Would it surprise you to learn that over three-quarters of all hacking-related breaches involve weak or stolen passwords?
+Would it surprise you that over three-quarters of all hacking-related breaches involve weak or stolen passwords?

-Let's be real here: passwords had their day.
-They were useful for a time, but other verification methods have been proven safer and more effective at protecting users’ identities.
-One such solution is Web Authentication, a system specifically designed to confirm that users are who they say they are.
+Let's be honest here: passwords had their day.
+They were helpful for a time, but other verification methods have been proven safer and more effective at protecting users’ identities.
+One such solution is Web Authentication, a system specifically designed to confirm users are who they say they are.

 So what is Web Authentication?
 How does it work?
 And could it possibly eliminate the use of passwords for good?